JeremyDataHub/boxing-velocity-markerless/README.md

 ### Resultant velocity and punch detection

 Peaks above ~4 m/s correspond to effective punches.
-Below this threshold, movements reflect guard positioning and repositioning.
+This threshold was empirically determined from 44 punches observed in the videos (28 for subject 1 and 16 for subject 2).
+Movements below this threshold reflected guard positioning and repositioning.

 ![Left wrist resultant](figures/velocity_resultant_left_s1.png)
 <p align="center"><em>Left wrist — Subject 1</em></p>